robertmc0/modules-test/CONTRIBUTING.md

 New-AzResourceGroupDeployment -ResourceGroupName 'bicep-validation-rg' -TemplateFile '.\test\main.test.bicep'
 ```

-## Submitting a pull request

-Once the module files are validated locally, you can commit your changes and open a pull request.
-You must link the new module proposal in the pull request description if you are trying to add a new module.
-Adding or updating multiple modules is not supported and will cause a failure in the pull request validation CI, so please only add or change one module at a time.

 ## Publishing a module

 Once your pull request is approved and merged to the `main` branch, a GitHub workflow will be triggered to publish the module to the Arinco Private registry automatically.